ARTICLE I – NAME

 c.
 Paid annual dues for the current year.

 i.
-Associate members will have voting privileges and may hold executive offices with the exception of President.
+Associate members will have voting privileges and may hold executive offices with the exception of the presidency.

-ii.
-Associate members may not use the initials “TWS” with their name or in any resume or similar document.
+II.
+Associate members may not use the initials TWS with their name or in any similar document.

-9) SAGE BRUSH and PURPLE SAGE BRUSH SOCIETY to honor Signature Members who continue to exhibit in professional competitions.
-Sage Brush membership requires 50 points and Purple Sage Brush requires 75 points.
+5) SAGE BRUSH AND PURPLE SAGE BRUSH SOCIETY honors signature members who continue to exhibit in professional competitions.
+Application for each of the above status must be initiated by the signature member.
+Sage Brush membership requires 50 points and Purple Sage Brush status requires 75 points.

-a.
-Membership: Active dues paying members who have acquired points by being accepted and/or receiving awards in recognized competitions.
-Points accrue from the date the first painting was accepted in TWS.
+Active dues paying signature members who have acquired points by being accepted and/or receiving awards in recognized competitions are encouraged to apply to the Signature Status Chair, listed on our website, www.texaswatercolorsociety.org.

-b.
-AWS and NWS: 8 points for acceptance, +2 points for an award.
+AWS and NWS: 8 points, + 2 points for an award

 SECTION 2.
 MEMBERSHIP DUES